rayandabbagh/Personal-Projects-Repo/README.md

-# During my free time, one thing I do is work on side projects.
-Welcome to my *Personal Projects* page!
+During my free time, one thing I like to do is work on side projects.
+# Welcome to my *Fun Personal Projects* page!